- 06

 Day 2: Seville.
 Discovery journey beyond the World Heritage Sites.
 Overnight in Seville.

 Visit Casa Pilatos, Palacio de las Dueñas and Palacio de la Condesa de Lebrija.
-Then be surprised with the modern lines of Metropol Parasol to finally hire a bike to explore the outer areas of the historical centre like Parque de Maria Luisa, Plaza de España and Torre del Oro.
+Then be surprised with the modern lines of Metropol Parasol to finally hire a bike to explore the outer areas of the historic centre like Parque de Maria Luisa, Plaza de España and Torre del Oro.

 Day 3: From Seville to Jerez via Cadiz.
 Overnight in Jerez.